 Most of us have health care expenses that health insurance does not cover.
 In addition, many of us pay a considerable amount of money each year for dependent day care expenses.
 These out-of-pocket expenses take a big bite out of our take home pay.
-That's why your Employer has expanded its employee benefits program by offering THE 125 CAFETERIA PLAN, administered by the Public Employees Health Program (PEHP).
+That's why your Employer has expanded its employee benefits program by offering THE LIMITED 125 CAFETERIA PLAN, administered by the Public Employees Health Program (PEHP).
 The Cafeteria Plan saves you money and helps your pay go farther.
+This plan was established to be used only with a High Deductible Health Plan (HDHP) and a Health Savings Account (HSA).
+A general 125 cafeteria plan is available for use with the other health insurance plans.

-This document briefly describes advantages and special rules that apply to the Cafeteria Plan.
+This document briefly describes advantages and special rules that apply to the Limited Cafeteria Plan.
 Please read it carefully.
 It will help you understand how the program works so that you can take full advantage of its many attractive features.
 If there is anything you do not understand, contact the PEHP, at (801) 366-7503 or (800) 753-7751.

-HOW THE CAFETERIA PLAN WORKS
+HOW THE LIMITED CAFETERIA PLAN WORKS

-The Cafeteria Plan program increases your spendable income by reducing your taxes.
+The Limited Cafeteria Plan program increases your spendable income by reducing your taxes.
 It accomplishes this by allowing you to use "before-tax" dollars to pay for specific out-of-pocket health care and dependent day care expenses.
 Employees who do not participate in the Cafeteria Plan program will pay the same type of expenses with "after-tax" dollars.